|

 Upon reaching voting age, children of mixed marriages could choose which state they wanted to belong to.

-(2) Bilateral governance in which each state has equal power regardless of the size of its population: Because of the intermingling of the populations, the two states would have to agree on laws affecting everyone, for example, laws regarding traffic, commerce, taxes, natural resources, land use, the environment, immigration, and government expenditure.
-To ensure equal application of the law, executive and judicial branches of the bilateral government would need to be fully integrated, with power shared as equally as possible at all levels.
+(2) Bilateral (50-50) governance in matters of joint concern: Because of the intermingling of the populations, the two states would have to agree on laws affecting everyone, for example, laws regarding traffic, commerce, taxes, natural resources, land use, the environment, immigration, and government expenditure.
+To ensure equal application of the law, executive and judicial branches of the bilateral (as opposed to state) government would need to be fully integrated, with positions of power rotated between the states at every level as often as every six months.

 Laws could be passed in one of two ways: the two legislatures, which would be of equal size, could meet jointly and pass laws with a majority (or supermajority) vote, or a system could be set up whereby a bill would have to be passed by both legislatures to become law.
 The former is less likely to lead to gridlock.